News & Reviews

 Nations tend to be artificial constructs and sometimes arbitrary definitions of authority that hold collective governance power over designated pieces of land as their national turf.
 Nations do not exist in nature.
 They are constructed by historical events and by legacy interactions of people and groups of people on each piece of land where they exist.

 Some nations are clearly tribal at their core — like Denmark or Iceland or Mongolia — and those tribal nations have a complete overlap between their legacy tribe and their national boundaries.

 Other nations were created by various combinations of historical accidents events and some actually have no natural group identity or collective culture as a nation — like Syria, The Congo, Nigeria, and Myanmar and all of the other multi group nations that were artificially created by the dissolution of the colonial empires, the end of the Soviet Union, and by various local political accidents and machinations over the centuries.

+Our instinctive behaviors at the inter group level define and structure the beliefs, emotions, and behaviors in those conflicts in extremely predictable ways in each setting.
 We use our natural sets of inter group and intra group instincts everywhere that people are forced into a setting.
-The patterns of instinctive behavior are extremely consistent and predictable.
+The patterns of instinctive behavior for both groups and leaders who have their personal alpha instincts activated are extremely consistent and predictable.

 History both repeats itself and rhymes when you know what those patterns are.